rsignell-usgs/pygridgen/README.md

 Pyechonest is an open source Python library for the Echo Nest API.
 With Pyechonest you have Python access to the entire set of API methods including:

-  * **simple GUI interface** - search for artists by name, description, or attribute, and get back detailed information about any artist including audio, similar artists, blogs, familiarity, hotttnesss, news, reviews, urls and video.
+  * **simple GUI interface** - The GUI interface uses native matplotlib widgets for even more portability.
-  * **arbitrary number of corners** - search songs by artist, title, description, or attribute (tempo, duration, etc) and get detailed information back about each song, such as hotttnesss, audio_summary, or tracks.
+  * **arbitrary number of corners** - More corners means more complicated domains.
+Great for domains with bays, estuaries, and other complicated features.
-  * **a single orthogonal grid as a result** - upload a track to the Echo Nest and receive summary information about the track including key, duration, mode, tempo, time signature along with detailed track info including timbre, pitch, rhythm and loudness information.
+  * **a single orthogonal grid as a result** - Whites whiter!
+Brights brighter!

 ## Install
 We are working on packaging using Bento, but for now, you need to: